Breast Cancer Network Australia

 Breast Cancer Network Australia (BCNA) is a not-for-profit organisation that supports Australians affected by breast cancer.
 BCNA aims to ensure that Australians affected by breast cancer receive support, information, treatment and care appropriate to their needs.

-BCNA is the peak national organisation for Australians affected by breast cancer, and consists of a network of more than 120,000 individual members and 300 Member Groups.
+BCNA is an Australian organization for people affected by breast cancer, with a network of more than 120,000 individual members and 300 member groups.

 History

-In 1998, Lyn Swinburne envisaged an organisation that would positively influence the way breast cancer was discussed in the community.
+In 1998, Lyn Swinburne envisaged an organization that would positively influence the way breast cancer was discussed in the community.
 Her goal was for people to talk openly about the disease and acknowledge its personal impact.

 Following a public meeting in every state and territory, over 300 women came together to discuss issues affecting women with breast cancer.
 An action plan was developed and the official launch of BCNA took place following this conference, at the inaugural Field of Women, a visual display of breast cancer statistics on the lawns of Parliament House in Canberra.

 BCNA's vision is a better journey for all Australians affected by breast cancer.

 BCNA's mission is to ensure that Australians affected by breast cancer receive the very best support, information, treatment and care appropriate to their individual needs.